-Man driving his car and using mobile phone
+Man driving while texting on his phone

-Types of Distracted Driving in New Jersey
+Common Types of Distracted Driving in New Jersey

 From the earliest days of motorized vehicles, drivers had to deal with a certain amount of distraction — an argument in the back seat, a wasp on the dashboard, a broken windshield wiper.
 Today, however, the distractions are far more ubiquitous.
 Unfortunately, drivers are observed doing one or more of the following while driving on a regular basis: